Three pink tennis balls on a blue court

 Match Start

-What if we spun and chose ends before warm-up, but then my opponents, who chose the end, decide they want to switch for the start of the match?
+What if we spun and chose ends before warm-up, but then my opponents, who chose the end, decide they want to switch for the start of the tennis match?

 Source: